manuelbomi/Enterprise-Scale-IoT-Device-Management-Data-Ingestion-Using-AWS-Services-for-thousands-IoT-Devices/README.md

 #### The repo also includes scripts (Python + AWS IoT Device SDK v2) and templates to organize/group devices and validate the pipeline.

+#### Other examples and IoT/IIoT use cases are available here:   https://github.com/manuelbomi/Enterprise-Scale-IoT-IIoT-Device-Management-Data-Analytics-Pipeline-for-10k-plus-Edge-Devices

 ### <ins>High-Level Objectives</ins>

 #### The high level objectives include: